Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Featuring a mono, one-sided design, the Plantronics Voyager 4210-UC gaming headset enables users to listen to gaming audio or podcasts without completely blocking out the surroundings.
 This gaming headset uses Bluetooth 5.0 tech to connect wirelessly to various devices without the need for installing an adapter.
 It also comes with a USB dongle for connecting via RF and has a runtime of up to 12 hours.
 The mic on this device boasts active noise-canceling tech.
 However, the mic is not detachable

 This headset comes with a two-port USB charger that can be used on a wall outlet or in a car.
 The headset has a high-quality driver that delivers refined audio.
 It has an astounding wireless range of up to 98, making it a good choice for users at call centers and large communal offices.
 This model is compatible with the Plantronics Hub app and Plantronics Hub software for adjusting settings easily.

 WHY WE LIKE IT: This headset has a well-cushioned build that offers comfort.
 It has controls for noise cancellation, mic gain, and mic pickup pattern, allowing advanced eSports gamers to customize their game experience.

 Onboard audio controls allow adjusting an impressive selection of parameters that will appeal to advanced users.
 The headset has controls for adjusting volume, muting, changing the microphone gain, and adjusting the pickup pattern.
 This gaming headset comes with a Yeti USB mic precisely engineered for broadcasting and streaming.
-Featuring a zero-latency monitoring system, this headset allows users to listen to their voice in real-time.
+This headset features a zero-latency monitoring system, allowing users to listen to their voices in real-time.
 It works with Logitech G Hub software to provide access to high-quality EQ profiles.